Top 10 Father's Day wines: Which wine persona does your dad have? - Decanter

 The Lovable Rioja Rogue

 This headstrong spicy red with a smooth edge that can only come with age is popular among many dads of the same nature.
-Treat yours to a bottle from one of the world’s oldest and finest names in Rioja, López de Heredia Viña Tondonia…
+Treat yours to a bottle 96-point Valenciso Reserva 2008, fantastic value at £17.59 per bottle and a good few years into its recommended drinking window.

 The Rhône Wolf